 How do you apply different approaches to a workout program?
 Everyone wants real fitness results.
 Muscle gains are a process that follows specific steps.
 It is tempting to focus on your performance, measurements, and scale.
 Conversely, that is not the best way to burn belly fat or build muscle.
-Many people also read how to set up your personal workout program.

 The best way to improve your body:

 - finally ‘threaten’ your body with a good workout program

 How do you apply a behavior approach to a workout program?

 Let’s be honest; fitness and health behaviors drive real results and not the other way around.
 We all want the best outcomes, but we must first perform the right behaviors to get them.
 The best behaviors are deliberate and calculated.
 To get real results, you should focus on your actions in real-time.
 A trick that works for me is to know my personal best before I go to the gym.
 Subsequently, focus on beating my personal best during my workout and review my results when I get home to see what I did right or wrong.